How Much Does Injection Molding Cost

 Controlling injection molding costs is a collaborative effort that involves both the factory and the product designer.
 While the factory plays a pivotal role in most cost-saving measures, product designers can also contribute by making strategic design choices that optimize the production process.
 Reducing injection molding costs requires practical, actionable strategies that address various factors in the molding process.
 Below are effective ways to reduce costs.

-• Reduce undercuts as undercuts require complex mold actions (slides, lifters), it will significantly increase tooling costs.
+• Reducing undercuts, as they require complex mold actions (slides, lifters), will significantly increase tooling costs.

 • Simplify geometries to avoid sharp corners, deep pockets, and excessive curves.